UNDERSTANDING THE BIBLE

 Third, Plan time for a Regular Reading and Studying of the Bible:

-You will never begin to understand the Bible until you actually begin to read, study, and mediate on what the Bible teaches or says!
+You will never begin to understand the Bible until you start to read, study, and meditate on what the Bible teaches or says!

-It is therefore very crucial to schedule time daily when you can slowly, carefully or diligently read, search and study, and meditate in the Bible without any distraction or disturbance (Psa.
+Therefore, it is crucial to schedule time daily when you can slowly, carefully, or diligently read, search and study, and meditate in the Bible without any distraction or disturbance (Psa.
 119:72, 127, Acts 17:11).

-Don’t just say you will read the Bible when you are free or when it is convenient for you; fix a definite time daily for reading, studying and meditating in the Bible, and be disciplined to maintain the time.
+Don’t just say you will read the Bible when you are free or convenient for you; fix a definite time daily for reading, studying, and meditating in the Bible, and be disciplined to maintain the time.

 Fourth, Read the Whole Bible and Study Topics:

-You need a broad overview of the Bible in order to understand the Bible in its particular verses.
-It is therefore not enough to read excerpts here and there; you need to read through the whole Bible – topic by topic as well as book by book.
+You need a broad overview of the Bible to understand the Bible in its verses.
+Therefore, it is not enough to read excerpts here and there; you need to read through the whole Bible – topic by topic and book by book.

 Fifth, Compare Different Translations of the Bible:

-The Bible was written in ancient languages (Hebrew, Greek and Aramaic) and settings which are so different from our modern languages and settings.
+The Bible was written in ancient languages (Hebrew, Greek, and Aramaic) and settings that are so different from our modern languages and settings.

 The most helpful tool for Bible study is several Bible versions or translations.
 More than 60 English versions of the Bible are available today.
-But, you must bear it in mind that scholars sometimes differ on how certain verses should be translated today.
+However, you must bear in mind that scholars sometimes differ on how certain verses should be translated today.